top of page

 Sanjay, 25 years of age, spent a good part of his life in an urban slum not far from Khan Market—perhaps the poshest locality in Delhi—patronised by Delhi’s burgeoning glitterati to hangout.
 It was not easy to grow on a lonely island of poverty surrounded by the sea of affluence.
 He saw kids his age spent on a meal more than he makes in a month toiling six days a week, working late into the unearthly hours.

-Sanjay lives a life where he’s constantly reminded about his inadequacies in this demonstrative world and his desires remain gloriously unfulfilled, only makes his desires stronger.
+Sanjay lives a life where he’s constantly reminded about his inadequacies in this demonstrative world and his desires remain gloriously unfulfilled, only makes them stronger.
 Psychologists point to an interesting paradox.
 Poor spend on both necessities and desires while the rich mostly on necessity.
 Rich thinks long term, while poor seek instant gratification.

 Sanjay belongs to western UP, a Jaat.
 His father is a conductor in a private bus and his elder brother is a clerk with a lawyer and is married with a young child.
 Five of them live in a two-room shack.

 He makes about twenty thousand a month.
-Half of it is contributed to the family (how many rich kids of his age do that with their income?) and what remains is spent in paying for gym, protein supplements, and healthy diet.
+Half of it is contributed to the family (how many rich kids of his age-group do that with their income?) and what remains is spent in paying for gym, protein supplements, and healthy diet.
 His body is his temple, and he prays every day, patiently, for a change, a break from the past, a breakthrough in life.

 Sanjay has the looks with rural appeal, raw at the edges, conical face, high cheekbones, eager and bulging eyes that I thought were very expressive.
 He is fit and strong.
 Athletic, walks straight despite the onerous burden of hope.
 He is patiently waiting for a miracle to happen,